 La Vuelta organisers wanted something in the national race to rival the famed mountains of Le Tour (Alpe d´Huez and Ventoux).

 They certainly found a hill to be reckoned with.

-And painful it certainly is, the climb is only 12.5km long with the first half of the climb not too demanding.
+And painful it certainly is.
+The climb is 12.5km long with the first half of the climb not too demanding.

 The first 5kms are at an average gradient of 7.6%, the 6th km is 2.1% (that feels like a downhill!) before the incredible last 6kms are an average of 13%, with a ramp at almost 24% at the Alto de El Angliru…….gulp!

 Sorry, we can not sugar coat this one.

 It is an absolute beast and David Millar, after riding it, threw his bike into the gutter, outraged that the race organisers had made the pros ride it (in the rain!).